stats-ICCAT/iccat.pub.viz/README.md

   stock = "ALB-ALL",
   table_number = 1,
   score = NA,
-  table_label = "Mediterranean albacore tuna catalogue"
+  table_label = "Albacore tuna catalogue"
 )

 # Appends the bluefin tuna catalogue to the Excel workbook, limiting the outputs to all strata accounting for up to 60% of total catches